crindt/tmcpe-legacy/README.txt

   events into an IncidentEvent table.

 4 The incident event table should be used to generate a default analysis that gets pushed to GAMS to compute facility impacts.
+The results of this analysis should be pushed into the db for easier access by the webapp.
+It may be useful to have grails/gorm handle this part so that the ORM stuff gets handled properly.
+The pipeline to run GAMS can either be handled similarly to how we're doing it in perl, or we can dust off the old MULE stuff and actually get that working nicely.